![]() |

 International connections

 Kansas demonstrates the international character of the modern wind industry.
 Installed wind turbines are mainly of Danish, German, and/or Spanish origin with some components manufactured in Kansas and other nearby states (Aber and Aber 2020).
-Siemens Gamesa is a good example, which illustrates the trend toward consolidation and international reach of modern wind-power companies.
-Gamesa had its start in Spain 1976 as an industrial and technology company, and it entered the wind industry in partnership with Vestas in 1993 (see below).
-Bonus Energy began manufacturing wind turbines in Denmark in 1980.
+Four companies dominate the wind-turbine market in Kansas—Vestas, Siemens Gamesa, GE Wind, and Nordex.
+Suzlon from India is also noteworthy.

 Wind myths